theanam/docker-apktool/README.md

 ## Docker Image for apktool

-Based on `OpenJDK 8` and `Apktool 2.4.0`, I have plans to keep this updated (you can contribute too)
+Based on `OpenJDK 8` and `Apktool 2.8.0`.

 ### System Requirements:

 * [Docker](https://www.docker.com/get-started) 18.06.1+

+### Building the Container
+This assumes that you've cloned the repository locally:

+   docker build . --tag docker-apktool:latest

 ### How to use:

-for `99.99%` of cases, you probably want to run the command once, and then remove the container.
+For `99.99%` of cases, you probably want to run the command once, and then remove the container.

 To run it once use the following command (will take longer for the first time):

-    docker run --rm -v `pwd`:/app theanam/apktool d apk_file.apk
+    docker run --rm -v `pwd`:/app docker-apktool d apk_file.apk

 this should decompile the apk file `apk_file.apk`